wsgan001/GangHu/index.md

 </ul>
 ## Awards
 <ul>
+<li>First Class Academic Scholarship, University of Electronic Science and Technology of China, China, 2017.09</li>
+<li>National Postgraduate Scholarship, University of Electronic Science and Technology of China, China, 2017.09</li
 <li>First Class Academic Scholarship, University of Electronic Science and Technology of China, China, 2016.09</li>
 <li>National Postgraduate Scholarship, University of Electronic Science and Technology of China, China, 2016.09</li>
 <li>Outstanding Undergraduate Dissertation, University of Electronic Science and Technology of China, China, 2016.06</li>